huggingface/candle/candle-wasm-examples/t5/README.md

-## Running BERT with Candle and WASM
+## Running T5 with Candle and WASM

 Here, we provide two examples of how to run Bert using a Candle-compiled WASM binary and runtime.